Best Soundbars Android Central 2020

 All of the smarts

-With Amazon Alexa support and the ability to pair with other Sonos speakers, the Sonos Beam should be the go-to soundbar for almost everyone.
+With Alexa support and the ability to pair with other Sonos speakers, the Beam should be the go-to soundbar for almost everyone.

-Sonos has been rising the ranks: once they were merely fantastic speakers to pair to your phone, now they're what you want throughout the house.
+Sonos has been rising the ranks.
+Once it simply made fantastic speakers that pair to your phone, but now, you can get them all over the house.
 Over the last few years, the company has moved into the soundbar game, with the Playbar coming in as its flagship model.
-It offers the homeowner its six woofers, three tweeters, and a total of nine amplifiers.
+It offers the homeowner six woofers, three tweeters, and a total of nine amplifiers for incredible, immersive sound.

 The Playbar requires only two cables to plug-in before being ready to experience the greatness of this soundbar, which is incredible if you don't have a complicated setup.
+As for connections, the Playbar offers two Ethernet ports, a Digital audio IN port, and an AC power input.
 Plus, as part of the Sonos family, you can connect the Playbar to other Sonos speakers for an authentic surround-sound experience.

 While it's a fantastic option, the Soundbar isn't without a couple of downfalls that may have you looking elsewhere.
-First is the size and weight as it measures in at almost 12-pounds and is more than 35-inches wide, so you'll need to have plenty of space and heavy-duty wall anchors.
+First is the size and weight — it measures in at almost 12 pounds and is more than 35 inches wide, so you'll need to have plenty of space and heavy-duty wall anchors.
 The other pitfall is that there is no subwoofer included, so you may not get as much "punch" during your movies as you might want.

 - Wall mountable